degenrocket/degenrocket-server/README.md

 ...
 ```

+Note: table `posts` is not necessary if you disable web2 posts.

 ### Tables

 Table `posts` contains web2 posts (not signed with any private key), usually fetched from RSS sources.